 These registers are used for static (ie, non-routed) links.
 When a link is made static, all traffic is forwarded to the designated channel end and no routing is attempted.
+The registers control links C, D, B, A, G, H, E, and F in that order.

 Bits Perm Init Description

 31 RW 0 Enable static forwarding.

-30:5 RO - Reserved
+7: 30:5 RO - Reserved

-4:0 RW 0 The destination channel end on this node that packets received in static mode are forwarded to.
+ik on 4:0 RW 0 The destination channel end on this node that packets received in static mode are forwarded to.

 0xA0 ..
-0xA7: Static link configuration
+0xA7 Static link configuratior